Here's the story of the trip I told you about.

 "I went there by mistake."
 I admitted.

-"O.K." she smile, as if to say, "I won't embarrass you by asking for more details."
+"O.K." she said and smiled as if to say, "I won't embarrass you by asking for more details."

 So everything worked out fine in the end.
 At least that part of things did.